vrajnandak/PosturePal/README.md

 The 'ExerciseTracker' helps maintain the reps of each exercise by maintaing a RepetitionCounter for each of the intermediate states in a pose and gives real-time guidance using the same.

 ## To run
-Clone the repo and 'python app.py' and visit the local link generated.
+Clone the repo and run the command 'python app.py' on your terminal.
+Visit the local link generated to be able to use the application.

 ## What it does
 The app/website accesses the device's camera and records users as they exercise in real-time.
 It automatically detects the exercise being performed, eliminating the need for users to manually specify their workout.
 Using machine learning algorithms like KNN classification and computer vision models and pre-processing techniques, it accurately identifies the exercise and tracks the number of reps.
 The standout feature is its real-time audio and visual feedback, which guides users on improving their posture and form.
 Additionally, the platform includes a community forum where users can share tips and advice.
 It also features a fun mini-game where participants earn coins for completing exercises correctly.
 These coins can later be used to unlock premium features that will be introduced on the platform.